czahiri/git-project-Cyrus/README.md

 - If `git/objects/` does not exist, it will be created.
 - If the BLOB file already exists, it is not recreated.
 - Compression toggle is available in `Blob.COMPRESS`.
 Default is false.

+## Testing (GP-2.3.1)
+1) Compile:
+   javac Blob.java BlobTester.java
+2) Run:
+   java BlobTester
+3) The tester creates a source file, creates a BLOB, verifies the object exists, resets the objects directory, verifies removal, then creates it again.